hanhctf/hanhctf.github.io/_posts/2024-05-20-THM-CyberLens.md

 In another terminal, listen on port 443 `sudo nc -nlvp 443`

-After get evil.msi in victim from local.
+After getting evil.msi in victim from local.

-Just run file.
-And we got system.
+Just run the file.
+And we got the system.
 ![](/commons/THM/CyberLens/3_Root.png)

 ***GOT ADMIN.TXT FLAG***